Gordon Sondland, The Ambassador Whose Texts Put Him At The Center Of Ukraine Scandal

 So how has he become a crucial player in the controversy that could jeopardize the Trump presidency?

 What's elevated the businessman from Portland, Ore., into the public consciousness is something that wasn't an official part of his post.
-That role — an assignment that put him on the ground in Ukraine — ole is the reason he is testifying on Thursday morning as part of the impeachment inquiry into President Trump's effort to have political rival Joe Biden and his son investigated in Ukraine.
+That role — an assignment that put him on the ground in Ukraine — is the reason he is testifying on Thursday morning as part of the impeachment inquiry into President Trump's effort to have political rival Joe Biden and his son investigated in Ukraine.

 In an interview on Ukrainian TV the day after Trump's now-infamous call with Ukrainian President Volodymyr Zelenskiy, Sondland was asked why he's been spending time in Kyiv, Ukraine's capital.